AlahmadiQ8/gmat-study-notes/verbal-reasoning/sentence-correction.md

 its location may vary.

-- **Correct:** Correct: Visitors to the zoo have often looked up into the leafy aviary and seen macaws resting on the branches, with tails trailing like brightly colored splatters of paint on a green canvas.
+- **Correct:** Visitors to the zoo have often looked up into the leafy aviary and seen macaws resting on the branches, with tails trailing like brightly colored splatters of paint on a green canvas.
 - **Incorrect:** Bill usually drops any groceries he has brought home from his job on the